FLYERS-SABRES' SERIES HISTORY: Current and Miscellaneous:

 April 13, 1999 -- John LeClair's second goal came with 1:49 left in regulation and the teams played to a 2-2 tie in Philadelphia.
 The Flyers held a 33-15 shots advantage.
 Dominik Hasek made 31 saves.

 December 2, 1999 -- The Flyers won 4-2 in Buffalo as John Vanbiesbrouck made 18 saves in his 800th career game and Eric Lindros, Simon Gagne, Jody Hull, and John LeClair scored.
 Philly improved to 14-3-3 in the last 20 games.
-The Sabres' Martin Biron made 17 saves on 18 shots in the first period but the one goal came 24 seconds after the start, by Lindros.
+Martin Biron made 17 saves on 18 shots in the first period and the one goal came at the 0:24 mark by Lindros.

 February 12, 2000 -- John LeClair scored 2:28 into OT of a 3-2 home win.
 The Flyers trailed 2-0 near the midway point of regulation but the Flyers evened the game on goals by Dan McGillis and Daymond Langkow.
 Simon Gagne and Eric Desjardins each had two assists.
 Philly outshot Buffalo 18-4 in the third period and 2-0 in OT as part of a game total of 42-23.
 Langkow had a game-high nine shots.
 Martin Biron made 39 saves for the Sabres, some spectacular.
 Keith Primeau, acquired three weeks prior, suffered a cracked rib on a Curtis Brown check and missed the next nine games and 12 of the next 13 (after a one-game return).

-April 13, 2000 -- In Game 1 of the QFs at Philly, rookie Simon Gagne's first NHL PO goal snapped a 2-2 third period tie and the Flyers won 3-2.
+April 13, 2000 -- In Game 1 of the QFs at Philly, Simon Gagne's first NHL PO goal snapped a 2-2 third period tie in the Flyers' 3-2 win.
 Keith Jones and Daymond Langkow scored just under four minutes apart late in the first period to give Philly a 2-0 edge.
 Jones' goal came on the PP, while Langkow tallied SHG breakaway with eight seconds left.
 Dominic Hasek stopped 27 shots.

 April 14, 2000 -- In Game 2 at Philly, the Flyers edged the Sabres 2-1 as John LeClair and Eric Desjardins recorded PPGs.
 LeClair's goal was later shown to have penetrated the side of the net as pointed out about six minutes later by Dixon Ward of the Sabres.
 TV replays verified this though it wasn't immediately detected by anyone on the ice.
 Afterwards, a frustrated Sabres' goalie Dominik Hasek whacked Keith Primeau with the goalie's blocker pad after Primeau attempted to keep alive a rebound, causing a melee.
 Brian Boucher, on the other hand, was composed with 26 saves and backboned the Flyers to a key victory.

-April 16, 2000 -- In Game 3 at Buffalo, Brian Boucher recorded the first playoff shutout of his NHL career by making 17 saves and John LeClair scored a first period PPG in the Flyers' 2-0 win.
+April 16, 2000 -- In Game 3 at Buffalo, Brian Boucher recorded his first career NHL playoff shutout by making 17 saves and John LeClair scored a first period PPG in the Flyers' 2-0 win.
 Mark Recchi added an ENG.
 With the game scoreless midway in the opening period, Eric Desjardins failed on a penalty shot, taken as a replacement for Peter White, who suffered a head injury on the play after being taken down by Alexei Zhitnik.
 The Flyers outshot Buffalo 27-17.

-November 22, 2000 -- Roman Cechmanek improved to 6-1-1 and 2-0-0 against Dominik Hasek and the Sabres as he made 20 saves in a 3-1 win at Buffalo.
+November 22, 2000 -- Roman Cechmanek's NHL record improved to 6-1-1, including 2-0-0 against Dominik Hasek, as he made 20 saves in a 3-1 win at Buffalo.
 Simon Gagne, Mark Recchi and Keith Primeau each had two points.
-The Sabres played for the first time in their and red, black and silver alternate jersey, featuring two crossed swords across the chest.
+The Sabres played for the first time in their and red, black and silver alternate jersey.
 The Flyers went 8-1 in nine games (including POs) in the calendar year of 2000 against the Sabres.

 March 1, 2001 -- Roman Cechmanek made 26 saves and Mark Recchi and Daymond Langkow assisted on both goals in a 2-0 win.
 Keith Primeau and Eric Desjardins scored.
 Cechmanek tied Dominik Hasek for the league-lead with his eighth shutout.
 Hasek made 29 saves and dropped to 6-9-6 all-time against Philadelphia during the regular season.